-Assess physical servers with Azure Migrate:Server Assessment
+Tutorial: Assess physical servers for migration to Azure

-This article shows you how to assess on-premises physical servers, using the Azure Migrate:Server Assessment tool.
+This article shows you how to assess on-premises physical servers for migration to Azure, using the Azure Migrate: Discovery and assessment tool.

 If you don't have an Azure subscription, create a free account before you begin.